Third Annual National Design Competition

 Designs will be evaluated not just for innovation, but for practicality, safety, and generalizability across a range of limb types (arm, above-the-knee, and below-the-knee amputations).

+Each athlete mentor can receive the device their team creates.
 The winning design may be selected for use during official Team USA practices and competitions—including international events.

 -